Siege of Charlemont: The assault

 By early August, the Parliamentarians had managed to batter a breach in the fortifications.
 Coote then ordered his troops to cut approach trenches up to the walls.
 On 8 August the English launched a major assault.
-Felim O'Neill rallied the entire garrison as well the civilian inhabitants to mount a vigorous defence at the breach- even the women had armed themselves as best they could.
+Felim O'Neill rallied the entire garrison as well as the civilian inhabitants to mount a vigorous defence at the breach- even the women had armed themselves as best they could.
 The defence was in many respects a repeat of the defence of Clonmel in May: Hundreds of English soldiers were killed by the desperate defenders, and the remainder were forced out of the breach and back to their lines.
 After this huge effort the garrison was however exhausted, bloodied, and had used up almost all of their gunpowder and ammunition.
 As a result, on 14 August O'Neill requested terms of surrender.
 Sir Felim O'Neill demanded hostages from Coote before he would negotiate the surrender.
 The terms that O'Neill obtained were that he and his men would march out with bag and baggage after their wounds had healed, and proceed to a port where Coote would have ship waiting to carry them overseas.
 These were a remarkably generous set of terms from Coote: He probably had no other option, for by now few would be willing to surrender to Coote unless extraordinary conditions were offered.